Disney World provides a vast network of free transportation throughout the parks, resorts and Disney Springs.

 Is there a downside to relying on Disney World transportation?

-Two words – Crowds and waiting.
 There are times you’ll experience very little waiting and practically empty buses, boats and monorail cabins.
 Yet sometimes there are long waits, long lines and standing room only crowds once you board (this may be a challenge for those with allergies or claustrophobia).
-There are times when a bus is so crowded that the bus driver can’t allow else anyone on.
-You’re stuck waiting for the next bus which could come moments later, or as much as 20 minutes later on average (but it can be longer).
-Also, many of the resorts share transportation with other resorts, or have more than one stop, so you’ll have to make anywhere from 1 to around 7 stops before getting to your stop, depending on the resort.
+There are times when a bus is so crowded that the bus driver can’t allow anyone else on.
+You’re stuck waiting for the next bus, which could come moments later or as much as 20 minutes later on average (but it can be longer).

 The other thing that might be challenging is going from resort to resort.
 We’ll talk about that below.